joshsj/joshsj.github.io/source/_drafts/(re)learning-cs/hashing.md

 sum the ASCII values to produce an index.
 This has a glaring issue in that `hello` and `olleh` return the same value.

-This means good hash functions must have a time complexity of {% math K %}, where {% math K %} is the length of the input, and must also perform non-commutative arithmetic.
+This means good hash functions must have a time complexity of {% tex K %}, where
+{% tex K %} is the length of the input, and must also perform non-commutative arithmetic.

 ### Producing An Index

-To store a object {% math o %} in an array of length {% math m %}:
+To store a object {% tex o %} in an array of length {% tex m %}:

-1. Create the hash value {% math hv=h(o) %}
+1. Create the hash value {% tex hv=h(o) %}
-2. Transform the hash value into a valid index {% math i=hv\mod{m} %}
+2. Transform the hash value into a valid index {% tex i=hv\mod{m} %}

 ## Collision Resolution